Main Menu

-More than a litigator, Allison is a strategic partner to her clients, and as such devotes a significant portion of her practice to counseling clients facing a variety of workplace challenges.
+More than a litigator, Allison is a strategic partner to her clients, and as such devotes a significant portion of her practice to counseling clients facing a variety of issues.
 Having been seconded multiple times to clients, Allison brings valuable in-house perspective to the solutions she proposes.
-She has served on practice group “#MeToo” and Diversity, Equity & Inclusion task forces and committees and has in recent years expanded her practice to include handling sensitive workplace investigations involving executives and employees at all levels and projects relating to developing diversity strategy.
-Amidst the current public interest in racial justice and equity issues, Allison has been involved in discrimination and diversity and inclusion crisis investigations for retail clients.

-In March 2022, Allison was appointed by Illinois Governor J.B.
-Pritzker to the role of Commissioner of the Executive Ethics Commission, a key agency for sweeping ethics reform for the State of Illinois.
-The Commission provides more definitive rules regarding what constitutes improper use of state time and resources, improves ethics training and reporting procedures, and establishes strong enforcement mechanisms to ensure ethics rules are followed.
-The nine-member Commission reviews and determines appropriate action in cases brought forward by the executive inspectors general and represented by the Attorney General.
+In March 2022, Allison was appointed by the Illinois Governor to the role of Commissioner of the Executive Ethics Commission (EEC), a key agency for sweeping ethics reform for the State of Illinois.
 Allison, who serves in this critical role alongside her position as partner at the firm, will complete the time remaining in the vacancy to which she was appointed and will, upon state senate confirmation, serve successive four-year terms.
+She is the only Black woman and currently the youngest sitting Commissioner on the EEC.

 Allison maintains a successful pro bono practice that includes representing immigrants seeking asylum and other relief under federal immigration laws, honorably discharged veterans seeking benefits from the Department of Veterans Affairs and branches of the armed forces, and first-time home buyers formerly housed in Chicago Housing Authority units and receiving Section 8 benefits.
 Allison received her alma mater’s Distinguished Alumni Public Service Award in 2017.